pytchlang/pytch-tutorials/bunner/tutorial.md

   wearing its first costume, but it's a good idea to be explicit about this, in case you change the order of the `Costumes` list);

-* move the Bunny actor to the right place:
+* move the Bunny actor to the right place,

+like this:

 {{< commit Bunny-green-flag-go-to-start >}}